WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 helpers.helperA();
 ```

-Build and observe.
+Build and observe browser console.

 ## Webpack minimise JavaScript with custom options

-If you built webpack for testing tier then you already saw that minimisation in action as setting `mode` to production autoenables *TerserPlugin* (previously it was *UglifyJsPlugin*), [see docs](https://webpack.js.org/concepts/mode/).
-In other words, on production mode webpack sets `optimization.minimize: true` and `optimization.minimizer: new TerserPlugin({})` with some defaults.
+If you built webpack for testing tier then you already saw that minimisation in action as setting `mode` to production autoenables *TerserPlugin* that uses [terser](https://github.com/terser/terser) for minification (previously it was *UglifyJsPlugin* which uses [UglifyJS](https://github.com/mishoo/UglifyJS2)), [see docs](https://webpack.js.org/concepts/mode/).

+In other words, on *production* mode webpack sets `optimization.minimize: true` and `optimization.minimizer: new TerserPlugin({})` with some defaults.

 But what if it has defaults we migth want to change?
 We just pass our custom constructed object to `optimization.minimizer`.

-`TerserPlugin` keys can be found [here](https://webpack.js.org/plugins/terser-webpack-plugin/)
+`TerserPlugin` keys can be found [here](https://webpack.js.org/plugins/terser-webpack-plugin/).
-Options for `terserOptions` key can be found [here](https://github.com/terser/terser#minify-options)
+Options for `terserOptions` key can be found [here](https://github.com/terser/terser#minify-options).

 Install plugin